rodo1985/csharp_python_byte_array_serialitzation/README.md

-# C# byte array serialitzation and Python deserilization
+# C# - Python byte array serialitzation and deserilization

 ## Project Description:

-This project demonstrates how to serialize a byte array in C# and deserialize it in Python.
+This project demonstrates how to serialize/deserialize a byte array in C# - Python and viceversa.
 The primary use case is to work with images.
-The project contains two files:
+The project contains these files:

 **Program.cs**: A C# console project that creates a byte array of a specified image size, serializes it, and saves it to a file.
 It also includes a timestamp to measure the execution time.

-**main.py**: A Python script that reads the byte array from the file created by the C# project, deserializes it, and converts it to a numpy array.
+**deserialize.py**: A Python script that reads the byte array from the file created by the C# project, deserializes it, and converts it to a numpy array.
 It also includes a timestamp to measure the execution time.

+**serialize.py**: A Python script that create a numpy array that containts center of a rectangle and widht and height and serialize numpy array to byte array.

 ## Installation Instructions: